 Do I have to use couchettes or cabins on overnight trains?

 It would be best if you chose a seat, couchette or bed.
 You cannot travel without a reservation on night trains.
 On day trains you can travel without one.

 What is the difference between cabin types?

 Night trains offer sleeper cabins for one, two or three persons.
-The primary distinction between couchettes and sleeping cabins is that beds in sleeping cabins are fully made up and the bedding is prepared.
+The primary distinction between couchettes and sleeping cabins is that beds in sleeping cabins are fully made up, and the bedding is prepared.
 The beds in sleeping cabins are more comfortable.
 Couchette cabins are for four to six persons.
-The accommodation is less comfortable than a standard sleeping cabin, but is also less expensive.
-Pillows, sheets and a form of sleeping bag is often provided; washing facilities and WCs are always only available at the end of the coach outside of the cabin.
-If you’re in a group of less than six (or four) people it’s likely that you’ll be sharing a compartment with people that you don’t know.
+The accommodation is less comfortable than a standard sleeping cabin but is also less expensive.
+Pillows, sheets and a form of sleeping bag are often provided; washing facilities and WCs are always only available at the end of the coach outside of the cabin.
+If you’re in a group of less than six (or four) people, you’ll likely be sharing a compartment with people that you don’t know.

-One common discount is the group ticket, which you can buy if you are taking the same trip with at least one other person.
+One common discount is the group ticket, which you can buy if you take the same trip with at least one other person.
 For example, you and someone with whom you are travelling from Prague to Ostrava.
-When buying your ticket, simply say “two tickets for Prague to Ostrava” and the ticket seller should automatically issue just one ticket marked with a skupinová sleva (discount for groups).
+When buying your ticket, say “two tickets for Prague to Ostrava,” and the ticket seller should automatically issue just one ticket marked with a skupinová sleva (discount for groups).

 Another way to save money is to buy a return ticket.
 In this case, you have to go there and come back within 24 hours when travelling in the Czech Republic or within two months in the case of international travel.

 In-Karta (Customer Card)

 Information on the In-Karta can be found on the Czech Railways website.

 The prepaid card (which is really a booklet) offers a handy way to travel by train, but you should only buy it if you plan to use the train frequently or over long distances.